microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 insertAtEnd(value: Iterable<T>)
 ```

 Inserts the provided value(s) at the end of the list.
-This is syntactic sugar for `insertAt(Number.PositiveInfinity, …)`.
+This is syntactic sugar for `insertAt(Infinity, …)`.

 ###### Remove methods